 - (n)-Letter of certificate of completion means a letter issued by the Planning and Development Department indicating that a building, structure, or development has reached a degree of completion which warrants the appropriate withdrawal of existing capacity within the CMMS. - Lot includes the words plot or parcel.
 A lot or plot is a parcel of land of at least sufficient size to meet the minimum requirements of the Zoning Code as to use, lot coverage and area and to provide the yards required by the Zoning Code.
-A lot is also defined as a single unit in a subdivision. - (e) Level of Service (LOS) means an indicator of the extent or degree of service provided by, or proposed to be provided by, a facility based on and related to the operational characteristics of the facility.
+A lot is also defined as a single unit in a subdivision. - (o) Level of Service (LOS) means an indicator of the extent or degree of service provided by, or proposed to be provided by, a facility based on and related to the operational characteristics of the facility.
 Level of service shall indicate the capacity per unit of demand for each public facility or service, except for Motorized and Nonmotorized public transportation facilities. - (p) Memorandum of agreement means an informal agreement entered into by the developer and the Director of Planning and Development setting forth the terms which will serve as the basis of a future formal development agreement entered into pursuant to Part 2, Chapter 655. - Mobility fee means a monetary charge on new development based upon the transportation impacts, both motorized and non-motorized, created by the new development.
-For purposes of this fee, "new development" also includes the renovation or conversion of an Existing Use, or the expansion of an Existing fee from landowners or developers for a specified development; and for applying this fee to motorized and nonmotorized transportation projects in order to mitigate the effects of increased demand due to growth. - Motorized public transportation facility means a roadway/corridor or mass transit facility that accommodates cars, trucks or other types of motorized vehicles. - Non-motorized public transportation facility means a facility including but not limited to a sidewalk, multi-purpose path, bike path, sharrows, cycle track, or other facility for the use of pedestrians or non-motorized bicycles.
+For purposes of this fee, "new development" also includes the renovation or conversion of an Existing Use, or the expansion of an Existing Use if there will be an increase in the amount of traffic generated.

+- Mobility System means a process for calculating and collecting a fee from landowners or developers for a specified development; and for applying this fee to motorized and nonmotorized transportation projects in order to mitigate the effects of increased demand due to growth. - Motorized public transportation facility means a roadway/corridor or mass transit facility that accommodates cars, trucks or other types of motorized vehicles. - Non-motorized public transportation facility means a facility including but not limited to a sidewalk, multi-purpose path, bike path, sharrows, cycle track, or other facility for the use of pedestrians or non-motorized bicycles.